kalmikko/digilog/dokumentaatio/guide.md

 to run the jar file, go to the file path in terminal and type "java -jar FILENAME"

-to generate jacoco test report, download the whole project, go to Digilog folder in terminal and type "mvn jacoco:report"
+to generate jacoco test report, download the whole project, go to Digilog folder in terminal and type "mvn jacoco:report".
+The tests assume that none of the sql tables are empty.

 for checkstyle do the same, but use command "mvn jxr:jxr checkstyle:checkstyle"